 To decrease the burden of compliance and legal formalities, there is a provision under GST to register under composition scheme.
 This composition scheme is almost similar to the composition schemes prevalent in previous vat regime in almost all states.
 It gives the tax payer to pay tax at a flat rate without claiming input credit and makes the procedural compliance very easy.

 - Only persons who deals in goods can opt for such scheme.
-Manufacturers can also opt for composition scheme, although manufacturers of ice-cream, pan masala and tobacco are not eligible for this scheme..
-Service providers are kept outside the scope of the scheme, although restaurants who does not serve alcohol can opt for the composition scheme.
+Manufacturers can also opt for composition scheme, although manufacturers of ice-cream, pan masala and tobacco are not eligible for this scheme.
+There is a separate composition scheme for service providers.
+Although restaurants who does not serve alcohol can opt for the composition scheme under this section.

 - Persons whose Aggregate Turnover in the preceding financial year doesn’t exceeds Rs.
 1.5 crore are only eligible under this scheme.
 For persons in state of Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Tripura and Himachal Pradesh this limit will be Rs.
 75 lakhs.